SITE PARTNER:

 Upon return to the garden’s entrance, the large pavilion-style Botanic Gardens Cafe overlooking the bamboo grove and lotus lakes is the picturesque go-to spot for a meal, tapas or refreshment.

-Note that on weekdays, the lookout and picnic area and lake are accessible by vehicle (which the writer discovered after hiking for 30 minutes via a zigzagging hillside path only to find a bunch of people alighting from their cars) - drive on through the car park and past the official looking entry box at the gate.
-The road loops around the entire edge of the gardens but beware - for those who don’t fancy spending a night in their cars, the gates close at 4pm.
+Good to know - On weekdays, the lookout and picnic area and lake are accessible by vehicle - drive through the carpark and past the official-looking entry box at the gate.
+The road loops around the entire edge of the gardens but beware, for those who don’t fancy spending a night in their cars, the gates close at 4pm.

 Mt Coot-tha Rd